lw8192/Red-Team-Rising/Windows/Windows_Priv_Esc.md

     SeBackup or SeRestore-> provides full read permissions and ability to make backups

     If the machine is >= Windows 10 1809 & Windows Server 2019 - Try God Potato
-    If the machine is < Windows 10 1809 & < Windows Server 2019 - Try Juicy Potato
+    If the machine is < Windows 10 1809 & < Windows Server 2019 - Try Juicy Potato or PrintSpoofer
 ### Meterpreter Token Impersonation

     load incognito